-The undersigned holder hereby exercises the right to purchase American Depositary Shares ("Warrant ADSs") of Secoo Holding

-, an exempted company incorporated existing under the laws of the Cayman Islands (the "Company"), evidenced by the attached Warrant to

-an Depositary Shares (the "Warrant").
-Capitalized terms used herein and not otherwise defined shall have the respective meanings set forth in the
+The undersigned holder hereby exercises the right to purchase American Depositary Shares ("Warrant ADSs") of Secoo Holding Limited, an exempted company incorporated existing under the laws of the Cayman Islands (the "Company"), evidenced by the attached Warrant to American Depositary Shares (the "Warrant").
+Capitalized terms used herein and not otherwise defined shall have the respective meanings set forth in the Warrant.

-Warrant

 1. Form of Exercise Price.
-The Holder's payment of the Exercise Price shall be made as a "Cash Exercise" with respect to Warrant ADS
+The Holder's payment of the Exercise Price shall be made as a "Cash Exercise" with respect to Warrant ADSs

-2. pursuan Payment of Exercise Price .
-In the event that the Holder conducted a Cash Exercise with respect to some or all of the Warrant ADSs to be issued the Holder shall pay the Aggregate Exercise Price in the sum of \$ to the Company in accordance with the terms of the Warrant.
+2. Payment of Exercise Price.
+In the event that the Holder conducted a Cash Exercise with respect to some or all of the Warrant ADSs to be issued pursuant hereto, the Holder shall pay the Aggregate Exercise Price in the sum of \$ to the Company in accordance with the terms of the Warrant.

-3. Delivery of Warrant ADSs .
+3. Delivery of Warrant ADSs.
 The Company shall deliver to the Holder Warrant ADSs in accordance with the terms of the Warrant.

-4. Confirmation .
-Please send confirmation of receipt of this Exercise Notice to the following facsimile number:
+4. Confirmation.
+Please send confirmation of receipt of this Exercise Notice to the following facsimile number: .

-Date:

-Name o f Holder

-By:

-Name:

-Title:

-90

-5 0